-Lee Enterprises, Incorporated is a leading provider of high quality, trusted, local news and information, and a major platform for advertising in the markets we serve.
+Lee Enterprises, Incorporated is a major subscription and advertising platform and a leading provider of high quality, trusted, local news and information in the markets we serve.

 Including the recently completed acquisition of BHMG and Buffalo News, we operate 77 principally mid-sized local media operations.